Difference Between TCP vs UDP

 UDP stands for User Datagram protocol.
 It is used to send a small message from one host to another.
 It is a connectionless protocol, i.e., transferring data from one end to another; there is no need for connection establishment.
 UDP also lies between the application layer and the network layer.
 It also delivers data or information in the form of packets; these packets are called user datagrams.
 UDP uses multiplexing to handle the outgoing user datagrams from multiple processes and demultiplexing to handle the incoming user datagrams that go to different processes on the same host.

-Head to Head Comparison between TCP and UDP
+Head to Head Comparison Between TCP vs UDP

-Below is the list of the top 11 differences between TCP and UDP:
+Below is the list of the top 11 differences between TCP vs UDP:

 Let us discuss some of the major key differences between TCP vs UDP: